In this section

 Can I study online?

-As described on our September 2021 webpage, we are planning for class teaching, seminars and tutorials to be delivered face-to-face, with the exception of some of our bigger teaching sessions.
-This means that the University is not offering students an option to study online for Semester 1.
-In the very limited number of cases where online study is possible for Semester 1, students will be contacted directly by the University.
+As described on our September 2021 webpage, we are delivering class teaching, seminars and tutorials face-to-face, with the exception of some of our bigger teaching sessions.
+This means that we are not offering students an option to study online in the 2021/22 academic year.

 Please check the Foreign and Commonwealth Development Office website for up-to-date travel restrictions regarding your destination country and any countries you will need to travel through.

 You are likely to require proof of a negative PCR Covid-19 test taken no more than three days before you can travel - this must be purchased privately.
-You cannot use the University’s rapid Covid-19 tests for this purpose.
+You cannot use the University’s rapid Covid-19 tests or the free NHS PCR tests for this purpose.